-We are proud to announce the registration is now open for our 2018 Bilateral Training Camp!
+We are proud to announce the registration is now open for our 2018 Bilateral Life Camp!

 Our team is committed to providing educational events such as this to help improve the lives of individuals with multiple lower extremity limb loss.
 Bilateral above knee amputees have a unique situation to overcome in order to have success with successfully utilizing prosthetics.
 That is why we developed our specialized approach to address this specific patient population.
 When all of the various aspects are optimized for the individual with bilateral above knee limb loss, amazing results can be achieved.